techmouse/livestreamlinkgui/README.md

 ### Loop Forever
 If the stream is lost or closed for whatever reason, you have the option to "loop forever".
 While doing so, LiveStreamLinkGUI will keep trying to reopen the stream until the script is manually killed.
 This is best used in a media setup, so you can keep watching your streams while you fall asleep, work, clean the house, or whatever.
 It works very well with the shutdown command.
 An example of the shutdown command (which can differ from distro to distro) is `sudo shutdown -hP {minutes}`, which will shutdown the system after the specified number of minutes.
 So it's similar to sleepmode for TVs.

-### Dig for URL (Currently experimental)
+### Dig for URL
-This is a new mode that will "dig" through a link and search for common video types and automatically pipe them into a video player.
-If you're trying to view a stream or a video, that isn't supported by Livestreamer, Streamlink or other forks, you can take a crack at it with this mode.
-Keep in mind, it is experimental, so run LiveStreamLinkGUI through a terminal when playing with this just in case something very unexpected happens.
-That said I tested it using sites like imgur and twit.tv, and it worked completely fine.
-But I doubt this will work with videos that play using flash.
-It's important to note this is intended for testing and adding support for non-supported sites.
-Saving links for unsupported sites is not advised.
-However, if you want to save these links, make sure you put "LSLGUIdig" in the name.
-For example: "Don't Do Drugs LSLGUIdig https://www.ispot.tv/ad/7mvR/the-partnership-at-drugfreeorg-awkward-silence"
+When you give LiveStreamLinkGUI a link, it will check to see if the link is a direct link to a media file.
+If it's not, it will then check to see if a plugin exists for the link.
+If no plugin is found, it will then "dig" through a link and search for common video types and automatically pipe them into the video player.
+For example, you could give it this link, "https://www.ispot.tv/ad/7mvR/the-partnership-at-drugfreeorg-awkward-silence" and it will automatically find the video link and play it, even though neither Livestreamer or Streamlink support the site.

 ### Additional sites
-I've added support for sites like arconaitv.me, roosterteeth.com, and a few other sites.
+I've added support for sites like twit.tv, roosterteeth.com, and a few other sites.
 LiveStreamLinkGUI is designed so that adding support for other sites shouldn't be much of a chore.

 ### Additional Media
 LiveStreamLinkGUI doesn't just support streams.
 It also supports direct links to media.
-Including media on your computer.
-And if you want to watch something on a webpage but don't have the direct link to it, let LiveStreamLinkGUI "dig" for it automatically.
+Including remote media and local media on your computer.
+And if you want to watch something on a webpage but don't have the direct link to it, LiveStreamLinkGUI will "dig" for it automatically.

 ### Configurations
 All of the user specific configurations are at the top of the script.
 I would recommend going through them before running the script, but there is also a first time setup GUI which will help take you through the more basic configurations.